 Through modern psychology we learn to perceive ourselves as a constellation of characteristics more than a continually unfolding event as relayed through myths.
 Psychology can identify the type of person we are, what we suffer from, and even the depth to which we suffer.
 It can discern our attachment styles, character strategies, and personality traits, and use depression checklists and dissociation scales to measure our suffering.
 I don’t mean to disparage these resources, because they can be helpful along the journey of recovery.
 Yet I agree with Joseph Campbell, who observed, “We have this whole vocabulary of looking for the ‘meaning of life’.
 No one is really looking for the meaning of life.
 People are looking for an experience of life.”2 Myths give us an experience of life.

 It is useful to know the symptoms of a mental disorder.
 For instance, when we know PTSD is correlated with both avoidance of reminders of trauma and excessive preoccupation with them, we are better able to identify when we need methods for managing traumatic stress.
 Finding one’s myth can’t replace the hard work of creating safety in mind, body, and environment.
-Certainly, for most of us with histories of sexual abuse, it is best to learn how to manage traumatic stress prior to discovering the myth we are living.
+Certainly, for most of us with histories of sexual trauma, it is best to learn how to manage traumatic stress prior to discovering the myth we are living.
 Yet most of us want more out of life than simply managing symptoms and seeking safety.
 We want to feel we have overcome the past, and we are wiser and stronger because of our efforts.
 We want to story our lives in the direction of a happy ending.
 And when trapped in emotional and imaginal chaos, identifying the myth you are living is like spotting the North Star in a tumultuous storm.
 Finally, there’s a sense of direction.

 Most of us must learn how to connect with the transformative power of myths, even as we feel their resonance with our journeys of wounding and recovery.
 Learning to heal through myth can feel a bit anachronistic.
 As Jungian analyst Donald Kalsched remarked, “mythology is where the psyche ‘was’ before psychology made it an object of scientific investigation.”3 However, the effort it takes to learn how to identify the symbolism found in myths is worth it.
 Myths connect us to the intuitive and instinctual wisdom of the body.
 They foster a sense of solidarity that empowers, revives resilience, and gives hope for the human capacity to overcome the greatest trials and injuries.

-Sometimes our personal histories of sexual abuse feel too overwhelming to confront.
+Sometimes our personal histories of sexual trauma feel too overwhelming to confront.
 From years of keeping the abuse secret, we can become filled with contradiction and shame.
 Telling the story (even just to ourselves) can feel alienating, or it simply doesn’t hold together.
 When we can identify with a myth, our personal stories often find the order they were lacking.

 We know we have found the myth we are living when it resonates with the core of our being.
 We feel it tells our truth.
 Our emotions and memories somehow mirror events and dynamics found in the story.
 However, sometimes events happen in a myth that fail to correlate with our lived experience.
 Maybe this omission signifies the story is not about us, or maybe it tells us what we still need to do to reach ‘happily ever after.’